perriera/extras/README.md

     sudo dpkg -r build

 As you may have installed it earlier without changing the name of the package from **build** to **extras**.

-## Method #2: CPM installation
-Add the following to your CMakeLists.txt for CPM support.
-CPM support allows you to distribute your packages with other git repositories automatically downloaded, (for the users of your software).
-In the case of setting up distributed Debian packages, this is advantageous.

-	#
-	# NOTE: Include 3rd party libraries, Perry and I maintain an open-source extras C++ library, which
-	# is used extensively in our projects, it comes bundled with spdlog, cpr, and nlohmann json. extras has
-	# project options that allow us to control how other libraries it includes are built. for example we
-	# can tell extras to build spdlog as a static library (for faster compile times) by settings
-	# MAKE_SPDLOG_SHARED OFF
-	#
-	CPMAddPackage(
-	  NAME extras
-	  GITHUB_REPOSITORY perriera/extras
-	  VERSION 3.11.0
-	  OPTIONS "MAKE_SPDLOG_SHARED OFF"
-	)
-	if(extras_ADDED)
-	  #
-	  # NOTE:  enable c++11 to avoid compilation errors, and force spdlog into release build
-	  #
-	  print(STATUS "Configuring extras build properties")
-	  set_target_properties(extras PROPERTIES CMAKE_BUILD_TYPE Release)
-	else()
-	  print(WARNING "extras was not configured properly")
-	endif()

 Just be sure to have the desired **VERSION** of perrier/extras specified in the **VERSION** keyword above.
 To optimize CPM support on your projects be sure to set the environment variable for shared CPM libraries: